 Spring marks the ideal time to trim your trees.
-Most tree species should be trimmed in early spring, once there’s no longer a risk of freezing.
+Most tree species should be trimmed in early spring, once there is no longer a risk of freezing.
 For non-blooming trees, you should have them trimmed as early in the season as possible, while the branches are fully dormant.
 You may even want to prune certain trees in late winter, depending on the species and the hardiness of the tree.
 For trees that bloom in the summer, you can have them trimmed in early spring.
 In addition, for trees that bloom in spring, you should give them time to bloom, and then trim them right after their natural bloom cycle.
-In addition, you may want to trim your trees throughout the year for all of the following reasons:
+In addition, you may want to trim your trees throughout the year for all of the reasons listed below.

 Trim Dead Branches

 If you have dead branches hanging off of your tree, they should be trimmed immediately.
 Dead branches are a hazard, since they can fall on you, your vehicle, or your home.
 Plus, these branches may still wick water away from other, healthy branches on the tree.
 They may also become the ideal habitat for mold, fungi, and pests to colonize — and these parasitic lifeforms may spread to healthy parts of the tree.

 Trim for Aesthetics

 If your bushes and trees look like they’re a bit unkempt, then springtime is an ideal time to prune any branches that are out of line.
 We’d be happy to shape bushes throughout your property and to trim any trees that are overgrown.
 You can open up that view that you cherish from your back deck.
 Or you can clean up the curb appeal of your home by trimming the bushes that line its exterior.
 Regardless of the vision you have for the flora on your property, we’d be happy to help you achieve it.